 Kayla’s Hope Scholarship Fund was created by Hans, Ruthie and Hannah Lehmann of Saint Charles, IL to honor the life of their beautiful daughter and sister, Kayla Brooke Lehmann (April 5, 2003- April 7, 2018).
-Scholarships from the fund are awarded to graduates of St. Charles East High School and St. Charles North High School in St. Charles, IL who will continue their education studying Music, Literature, psychiatry or psychology.
+Scholarships from the fund are awarded to graduates of St. Charles East High School, St. Charles North High School, Geneva High School and Batavia High School who will continue their education studying Music, Literature, psychiatry or psychology.

 Kayla Brooke Lehmann was born on April 5, 2003 in Bloomington, Indiana to Hans and Ruthie Lehmann.
 One year later they moved to Northern Virginia.
 There she made many good friends who inspired her greatly.
 The family moved to St. Charles, IL when Kayla was in third grade and she attended Bell Graham Elementary School.
 Kayla was an avid reader who would rather read than anything else – going through a book in a couple days.
 She loved to write and was considered by a few of her teachers as one of the best writers they had ever had.
 Always wanting to be in the advanced classes, Kayla worked hard and succeeded.
 She had hopes of becoming an editor one day.
 Kayla also loved playing the violin.
 She started to play in fourth grade and continued into high school.
 While at Thompson Middle School, Kayla played in the Pro Arte Ensemble as well as the Electric Ensemble.
 Through these ensembles, Kayla was able to use her creativity and sometimes improvise which was what she enjoyed the most.
 She continued to play while attending St. Charles East High School and joined the Sinfonia Orchestra at the Elgin Youth Symphony Orchestra.
 Kayla shined when she played.
 It was truly a gift.
 She was truly a gift.